Welcome to an illustration of SEAD’s Database Structure

 is a national research infrastructure for environmental archaeology data developed and managed at the Environmental Archaeology Lab (MAL) in collaboration with Humlab at Umeå University, Sweden.
 For more information, check out the SEAD web page, or check out the SEAD Browser to explore the data itself.

-Explore the database structure and connections either through the above two links, or click on the upper right corner of the graphical interface to expand the graph, and dive in that way
+One can also explore the database structure by clicking on the upper right corner of the graphical interface to expand the graph.